Office Accident Claims

 Offices are generally safe workplaces.
-They are not as prone to danger or injuries as much as construction and industrial working areas.
-However, there accidents in offices do happen and thousands of claims are made each year.
+They are not as prone to danger or injuries as construction and industrial working areas.
+However, accidents in offices do happen and thousands of office accident claims are made each year.

 Types of accidents in the office